palantir/dialogue/dialogue-clients/metrics.md

 - `dialogue.client.connection.create` (timer): Reports the time spent creating a new connection.
 This includes both connecting the socket and the full TLS handshake.
   - `client-name`
   - `client-type` values (`apache-hc5`)
+- `dialogue.client.connection.closed.partially-consumed-response` (meter): Reports the rate that connections are closed due to response closure prior to response data being fully exhausted.
+When this occurs, subsequent requests must create new handshakes, incurring latency and CPU overhead due to handshakes.
+  - `client-name`
+  - `client-type` values (`apache-hc5`)
 - `dialogue.client.connection.create.error` (meter): Rate that connections have failed to be created (e.g. connection timeout, no route to host).
   - `client-name`
   - `client-type` values (`apache-hc5`)